 Gas and electricity

 If you need assistance with your bills, call your utility companies to ask about flexible payment options or other assistance available for furloughed workers.
 Many of the nation’s largest providers are advertising assistance programs for those affected by the shutdown.
+For example, Georgia Power Foundation donated $50,000 to their state’s St. Vincent de Paul church to provide financial support to furloughed and unpaid federal workers struggling to pay their bills.

 Know too that in many states, you’re protected by regulations that prevent utility companies from turning off your service if you have a disability, are older than 65, the temperature is below freezing or you’re not able to pay your bills due to an unexpected financial emergency.